Skip to main content

 • Can view company-wide and group-level summaries (by team, department, or location).

-• Analytics are shown as aggregated metrics and trends—individual employee comments are never visible.
+• Analytics are shown as aggregated metrics and trends—individual comments are never visible.

 • If an admin also manages a team, they’ll still see individual details for their own direct reports within the manager view.